 - and ‘Grant admin consent for (your domain)’.

-- ‘Writing groups’ is only necessary, if you want to add migrated users to a group.
+- ‘Writing groups’ (Group.ReadWrite.All) is only necessary if you want to add migrated users to a group.

-- ‘Writing configurations’ is required, if the device serials should be added to corporate owned devices.
-Otherwise the devices will be enrolled as personal owned devices.
+- The permissions DeviceManagementServiceConfig.ReadWrite.All and DeviceManagementConfiguration.ReadWrite.All are required instead of Read.All if the device serials should be added to corporate owned devices.
+Otherwise, the devices will be enrolled as personal owned devices.

-- When you later setup a migration project with the EBF Onboarder, you will be asked to define the target system and to insert your tenant ID (see chapter 03).
-The form will switch to ask you for the client_id and client_secret which you have received after creating your own app in the Azure Portal:
+- While configuring the migration project with the EBF Onboarder, you will be asked to define the target system, the National Cloud and to insert your tenant ID (see chapter 03).
+After entering the tenant ID, the form will switch to ask you for the client_id (Application (client) ID) and client_secret (Value of the Secret) which you have received after creating your own app in the Azure Portal: